Introduction

 Functional objectives

-- Adopt a mature golden workflow for application deployement.
+- Adopt a mature golden workflow for application deployment.

 - Enhance security posture.